Chris-Cunningham/Manabase/README.md

 The Output
 ========

-The output you get will say something like: "**Siege Rhino, Turn 4: 70%.**"
+The output you get will say something like: "**Siege Rhino, Turn 4: 69.3%.**"

 What this means, precisely, is:

 * If you are on the play, and
 * you follow a very specific mulligan strategy, and in doing so,
 * you end up with a Siege Rhino in your opening hand,
-* then you have a 70% chance of casting it by turn 4.
+* then you have a 69.3% chance of casting it by turn 4.

 **This would actually be a very high rate** -- a deck with 24 basic lands only casts its 4-drops on time 65.5% of the time.
+It turns out that with only six scrylands, it is actually possible to overcome color problems and even surpass the mana of a deck full of only basics.

 Features
 ========